 Lt1 Wiring Diagram Collection.

-Declining to take the proper precautions or to use the right tools can put you and your family in danger.
-Common hazards include electrocution and possible electrical open fire.
+Declining to take the appropriate precautions or to use the right tools can put you you in danger.
+Common dangers include electrocution and possible electrical fire.

 Lt1 Wiring Diagram